Opal Williams

 And this is how I go.

-Because more when we have a disagreement like the the next morning, or, you know, within a few hours, we're calling each other, apologizing.
+Because normally when we have a disagreement like the next morning or, you know, within a few hours, we're calling each other and apologizing.
+I'm scared.

 Opal states that Opal and her friend Ricky drove to Oklahoma to look for Stephen on their way to Texas, where they believe that Stephen may have went to go see a daughter.